-Stefan Sagmeister in a yellow shirt, the Düsseldorf skyline with Gehry houses and the Rhine Tower in the background.
+Stefan Sagmeister in a yellow shirt, the Düsseldorf skyline with the Gehry buildings and Rhine Tower in the background.

 |

-Stefan Sagmeister was a guest at the Beyond Tellerrand design conference in May 2024.
-It was the Austrian-born designer's first visit to Düsseldorf.
-The New York-based communication designer has won almost every major design award and designed covers for the Rolling Stones, Jay-Z and Talking Heads.
-Sagmeister then spent a sabbatical in Bali in 2006.
-This time out prompted him to rethink his approach.
-Stefan Sagmeister then began to shift his work away from commercial commissions and towards conveying social messages.
-In this interview, Sagmeister reveals how he counters a pessimistic view of the world, why he needs an urban environment to be creative and which Düsseldorf bands impress him the most.
+In May 2024, Stefan Sagmeister was a guest at the Beyond Tellerrand design conference.
+This was the first visit to Düsseldorf by the Austrian communication designer who now lives in New York.
+He has won pretty much every major design award going, and has also created covers for the Rolling Stones, Jay-Z and Talking Heads.
+In 2006, Sagmeister went to Bali for a sabbatical.
+That break changed his entire outlook.
+He began to shift his work away from commercial assignments to conveying socially relevant messages.
+In this interview, Sagmeister reveals how he counters a pessimistic worldview, why he needs an urban environment to be creative and which Düsseldorf bands he rates most highly.

-You often speak at conferences and have been invited to many TED Talks.
-You also offer free design criticism on Instagram.
-What motivates you to travel the world and share your knowledge and insights?
+You often speak at conferences and you’ve been invited to give a number of TED Talks.
+You also review designs on Instagram free of charge.
+What motivates you to travel the world to share your knowledge and experience?

-It has a bit to do with my age.
-I think evolution has set it up so that we have the best ideas when our brains are still growing.
-At my age (Sagmeister was born in 1962. // Editor's note), I feel a natural need to pass on my knowledge.
-I taught at the School of Visual Arts in New York for 25 years, I'm a regular guest at universities and, as you rightly say, I also offer my support on Instagram.
-This allows me to reach a relatively large number of people.
-That seems effective to me.
+That’s partly to do with my age.
+I think that evolution has arranged things so that we have our best ideas while our brains are still growing.
+That’s until we’re about 30.
+At my age (editor's note: Sagmeister was born in 1962) I seem to have a natural instinct to pass on my knowledge.
+I taught at the School of Visual Arts in New York for 25 years, I visit lots of universities and, as you say, I also offer my support on Instagram.
+In that way I’m reaching a relatively large number of people.
+It seems that’s how I can be effective.

 Have you been a guest at Beyond Tellerrand before?

-Yes, it's my fourth time.
-I've been to Munich, Hamburg and Berlin.
-But this is my first time here in Düsseldorf.
+Yes, it’s my fourth time.
+I’ve been at ones in Munich, Hamburg and Berlin.
+But this is the first time I’ve ever been to Düsseldorf at all.

 Your themes revolve around happiness and beauty.
-You also argue that, contrary to the general tenor, our world has not become more violent and worse, but better and better.
+And you also argue that, contrary to generally held beliefs, our world isn’t getting worse and becoming more violent, but that it is actually improving steadily.
 A view that you share with Harvard psychologist Steven Pinker.

-Steven Pinker had a big influence on me.
-In his book "Gewalt" (Violence), published in 2011, he draws attention to the fact that violence has continued to decline over the course of our civilization.
-I was first introduced to the idea of long-term thinking by the Long Now Foundation.
-(The US non-profit organization promotes long-term thinking and is working on a clock that is supposed to work for the next 10,000 years. // Editor's note) This immediately fascinated me.
-In many areas of life, in politics, but also in business, there are complaints that people think too short-term, for example because quarterly results are considered more important than the question of how the company will be in five years' time.
-I think we lack long-term thinking in many areas.
-We should also look back over the last five or even 50 years in retrospect.
-Surprisingly, as Pinker also shows, this leads to a completely different view of the world.
-Since the news in both social media and traditional channels is designed to be short-term and mostly negative in its message, many of us have a distorted view of the world.
+Steven Pinker was a big influence on me.
+In his 2011 book, The Better Angels of Our Nature: Why Violence Has Declined, he points out that violence has been gradually decreasing over the course of our civilisation.
+I was first introduced to long-term thinking as a concept by the Long Now Foundation.
+(Editor’s note: This US non-profit organisation promotes long-term thinking and is working on a clock that is designed to keep time for the next 10,000 years.
+I was immediately fascinated.
+In many areas of our lives, in politics, but also in business, we complain that there is too much short-termism, for example when quarterly results are seen as more important than the question of where a company is going to be in five years’ time.
+I believe that we lack long-term thinking in many areas.
+Even retrospectively, we need to be looking at the last five or even the last 50 years.
+Surprisingly, as Pinker demonstrates, this leads us to a completely different perspective on the world.
+Since the focus of news both on social media and in the more traditional channels is very short-term and the core message is largely negative, many of us have a distorted view of the world.

-Your exploration of the subject began with the posters you made after your first sabbatical, didn't it?
+Your own exploration of the subject began with the posters that you created after your first sabbatical, right?

 My mentor and great role model was the graphic designer Tibor Kalman.
 He always saw design as a language.
-After running the studio for seven years and having studied at two different universities before that, I thought: 'Okay, I've mastered this language now.
-What do I want to do with it now?
-Like most graphic designers, I had practically only spoken in commercial language until then.
-After the sabbatical, I was approached by two clients who gave me a lot of freedom: One was an Austrian magazine, which involved designing a few double-page spreads.
-The other client was a French poster company that had put up billboards in a park.
-The brief was: 'Do something!
-That was surprisingly difficult at first.
+When I’d headed the studio for seven years, having previously studied at two different universities, I thought: “Okay, I have mastered this language.
+Now what do I want to use it for?”
+Like most graphic designers, I had essentially only been using a commercial language up to that point.
+After my sabbatical, I was approached by two clients who gave me a great deal of freedom.
+One was an Austrian magazine, that was about designing some double-page spreads.
+The other client was a French poster company, who’d put up billboards in a park.
+The brief was: “Do anything you like!”
+That was surprisingly difficult to begin with.

 So you came up with the idea of turning insights from your notebook "Things I Have Learned In My Life So Far" into pictures?